 Brief Guide for New Emergency Medicine Trainees

 Below is an overview of the most important information new emergency medicine trainees need to know.
-More in-depth information and further details can be found in the Trainee Handbook.
+Trainees will also find the Gold Guide useful for specialty-wide guidance.

 Enrolment and Registration

 Please note that all enrolment forms, registration forms and membership applications must be completed online via the main application page.
 Trainees who are enrolling or registering with the College must upload a full up-to-date CV and trainees undertaking LATs must have their applications reviewed by their Head of School or TPD.

 - Trainees who have been issued with National Training Numbers (NTNs); run-through trainees and higher specialty trainees must enrol with the Training Standards Committee (TSC).
 Enrolment will enable the College to, in due course, confirm eligibility for the FRCEM examination and make a recommendation to the GMC for inclusion on the specialist register.